nguyenyou/awesome-ai/README.md

-# awesome-ai
+# Awesome AI

-🎉 A curated list of awesome things related to AI
+A collection of awesome things related to AI.